-- 24 & 52 Week Healthy Alternatives/Anger Management/Batterers' Intervention Program (HAP) for both Men & Women
+- 12, 26 & 52 Week Healthy Alternatives Program - court approved anger management and Batterers' Intervention Program for both men & women

-We partner with several local organizations to provide therapeutic services to their customers and employees.
+We partner with several local and national organizations and agencies to provide therapeutic services to their customers and employees.
 For more information, please call our office.
 Some of our affiliates include: